flatpak/flatpak.github.io/source/apps.html.haml.markdown

   * [Inkscape](http://inkscape.org)
   * [MyPaint](http://mypaint.org)

-  These applications require the org.gnome.Platform 3.20 runtime: see the [runtimes page](runtimes.html) for details on how to install this.
+  These applications require the org.gnome.Platform 3.20 runtime.
+See the [runtimes page](runtimes.html) for details on how to install this.

   To add the nightly-graphics repository, run:

   <pre>
   <span class="unselectable">$ </span>wget http://209.132.179.2/keys/nightly.gpg